Create a plan for emergencies

 - Plan ahead in case you need handicap transportation.
 You should also figure out how to deal with daily activities without tools or aids for your disability.

 - Keep information about any medical conditions or disabilities you have close.
-You should also put extra medications in your home emergency kit and your go bag.
+You should also put extra medications in your home emergency kit.
 Have instructions ready on how to use life-saving devices or equipment that you need.

 - Let your employer and co-workers know about your condition and how they can help you in an emergency.
 If you have a service animal, you'll be able to take them to a shelter with you.